bglarkin/tallgrass_restoration_legacies/microbial_communities.md

 take care of this.
 Field age will be fitted to the ordination and tested using `envfit()`.

-### PCoA with ITS gene, OTU clusters, Blue Mounds restored fields, all subsamples
+### PCoA with Blue Mounds restored fields, all subsamples

 In trial runs, no negative eigenvalues were observed (not shown).
 No correction is needed for these ordinations.